ricbl/eyetracking/README.md

 - Use arrows to navigate the cursor.

 ##### Drawing ellipses
-- Ellipses are not mandatory for Support Devices and Other labels.
+- Ellipses are not mandatory for "Support Devices" and "Other" labels.
-- The certainty of past bounding boxes is shown with the following code:
+- The certainty of previous bounding boxes is shown in the upper left corner of the screen with the following code:
   - 1 for "Unlikely"
   - 3 for "Less Likely"
   - 5 for "Possibly"